verge-io/docs/docs/product-guide/network-dashboards.md

 ### Logs

 The Logs section will show the most recent log entries for all your VergeOS Networks.
-Error entries are highlighted in red.
+Error entries are highlighted in red, Warning entries are highlighted yellow.
 Scroll down to view all the log entries on the first page.
 To view further back in network logs, click anywhere in the logs section.

 ## Individual Network Dashboards